List of Kentucky supplemental roads and rural secondary highways (500–599): Route description

 KY 585 begins at KY 73 at the east city limit of Franklin; the latter highway heads west into town along Cedar Street and southeast along Rapids Road, which intersects KY 100 (Scottsville Road) just south of KY 585's terminus.
 KY 585 heads east along Gold City Road, which crosses over I-65 with no access and traverses Lick Creek, a tributary of the West Fork of Drakes Creek.
 The highway has junctions with KY 622 west of and at Gold City, the former as Hickory Flat–Gold City Road and the latter as Temperance Road.
 KY 585 crosses the Middle Fork of Drakes Creek at the Simpson–Allen county line.
 The highway continues as Old Franklin Road, which passes through Mount Aerial and crosses Hams Branch west of the route's junction with KY 1332 (Pope Road).
 KY 585 crosses Johns Creek and Trammel Creek on either side of Red Hill.
 The highway reaches its eastern terminus at KY 100 (Franklin Road) west of Scottsville.

+History

-The Kentucky Transportation Cabinet assigned KY 585 as a redesignation of KY 265 through a pair of September 29, 1988, official orders.
+The Kentucky Transportation Cabinet assigned KY 585 as a redesignation of Kentucky Route 265 (KY 265) through a pair of September 29, 1988, official orders.

+The original KY 585 ran from KY 30 in Greenmount southeast and northeast to KY 638.
+This became part of KY 578 (which was extended west) and KY 638 (which was extended east).

-An earlier KY 585 ran from KY 1153 northeast of Lewisburg west via Coon Range Lake Road.
+Another KY 585 was formed by 1957, running from KY 1153 northeast of Lewisburg west via Coon Range Lake Road.
 This highway was given to Logan County on October 25, 1982.